Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Stakeholders/Primary Sources.md

 11. Stefano Mainero (LinkedIn Request): Smart & Sustainable Mobility in Smart Cities Senior Expert, EU Projects Director and Advisor
 12. Carlos Moreno (Waiting on contact info from Hamzah): 15 minute cities designer
 13. Claudia Pasquero (Emailed): Head of the Institute of Urban Design at UCL
-14. Warren Smit (Emailed): Research Manager at the African Centre for Cities
+14. Warren Smit (Emailed & LinkedIn Connection Request): Research Manager at the African Centre for Cities
-15.
+15. Anna Taylor (Emailed & LinkedIn Connection Request): Research Associate at the African Centre for Cities
+16.

 ## Aims (Smart Cities and Morphogenesis)